 - Slapstick – Over the top, simple, short jokes with a punchline.

-Most stand-up comedy routines, on a for-hire basis, are between 15-20 minutes.
-There are many types of gigs and events where a comedian can perform, all of which may run varying lengths of time.
+Most stand-up comedy routines that are on a for-hire basis are between 15-20 minutes.
+There are many types of gigs and events where a comedian can perform.

 - Auditorium (show): 45-120 minutes